-The information in the BRSR and its presentation are the responsibility of the directors or governing body and the Management of the Company.
+The information in the report and its presentation are the responsibility of the management of the Company.
 SGS India has not been involved in the preparation of any of the material included in the report.

-Our responsibility is to express an opinion on the text, data, graphs, and statements within the defined scope of assurance, aiming to inform the Management of the Company, and in alignment with the agreed terms of reference.
-We do not accept or assume any responsibility beyond this specific purpose, and it is not intended for use in interpreting the overall performance of the Company, except for the aspects explicitly mentioned within the scope.
-The Company holds the responsibility for preparing and ensuring the fair representation of the assurance scope.
+Our responsibility is to express an opinion on the text, data, and statements within the defined scope of assurance, aiming to inform the management of the Company, and in alignment with the agreed terms of reference.
+We do not accept or assume any responsibility beyond this specific scope.
+The Statement shall not be used for interpreting the overall performance of the Company, except for the aspects explicitly mentioned within the scope.